 I grew up in a poor housing commission suburb of predominantly working class and under-employed people including lots of new migrants who were known as “New Australians”.

-When I was 4 years old, Nikki and Maria lived next door and I adored their vivacity and openness, and going around their garden with them smelling all their pretty Mediterranean flowers.
-I’d be invited to dinner at the huge wooden table, served by their big Italian mama as if I were one of her own children, eating things I’d never heard of (nor had my Aussie family) and enjoying listening to them talk, thought I did not understand a word of it.
+When I was 4 years old, Nikki and Maria lived next door and I adored their vivacity and openness, and going around their garden with them smelling all their pretty Mediterranean flowers that grew very well in my climate-alike city.
+I’d be invited to dinner at the huge wooden table, served by their big Italian mama as if I were one of her own children, eating things I’d never heard of, like pasta, and enjoying listening to them talk, though I did not understand a word of it.

 My best friend when I was 7 years old was a tall, quiet Dutch boy with a delightful name of unfamiliar consonant pronunciations and ‘de’s and double ‘a’s.
 We wrote love poetry to each other and passed it under the school desk.
-Although extremely shy, I’d find myself invited to dinner and sitting at the table with eleven kids and two parents who could not speak English.
-I greatly enjoyed listening to the Dutch conversation and eating strange, interesting foods.
+Although extremely shy, I’d find myself invited to dinner, sitting at the table with eleven kids and two parents who could not speak English.
+I greatly enjoyed listening to the Dutch conversation and eating the unfamiliar, interesting foods.

 Of my friends at school I can only remember two or three who were born in Australia (including just one Aboriginal).
 The rest were a wide spread of race, religion and culture from around the world: English, Scottish, German, Hawaiian, Irish, Latvian, Bulgarian, Czechoslovakian, Romanian, Hungarian, Spanish, Italian, Greek, Cypriot, Turkish, Dutch, New Zealander, Jewish, Japanese, Indian, Polish…..
 I just loved it!
 Rarely did we have people from Africa, Asia or the Middle East in those days; those waves of migrants came later after the Vietnam war.
 However there were Aussie kids who had Chinese and Afghani descent, going back to colonial days of mining and exploration.
 And all of us were mixtures, like probably everyone in the world, admit it or not!